JuliaGraphics/Luxor.jl/docs/src/styling.md

     ellipse(O, tiles.tilewidth, tiles.tilewidth, :fill)
     grestore()
 end
+finish() # hide
 ```
 ![blends 1](figures/color-blends-translate-1.png)

-But in this example, the blend is relocated to the current axes, which have just been moved to the center of the shape:
+Outside the range of the original blend's definition, the same color is used, no matter how far away from the origin you go.
+But in the next example, the blend is relocated to the current axes, which have just been moved to the center of the tile.
+The blend refers to `0/0` each time, which is at the center of shape.

 ```@example
 using Luxor # hide